 The core MSN curriculum prepares an advanced generalist, who has the knowledge and skills required of all master’s‐prepared nurses as determined by the AACN Essentials of Master’s Education in Nursing (2011).
 The MSN student may also choose an area of specialization.

 - Clinical nurse educator

 PLU MSN graduates are nursing leaders and educators throughout the Puget Sound area, Washington and across the US.
-The MSN Care and Outcomes curriculum also prepares the graduate to continue on to doctoral study, either a PhD or DNP.
+The MSN Care and Outcomes curriculum also prepares the graduate for PhD or DNP doctoral study.